Sideways (comics): Fictional character biography

-Within the context of the stories, while on a trip to Gotham with his adoptive mother, Derek James, a Puerto Rican high school student, falls through a dimensional rift into the dark matter dimension following the events of Dark Nights: Metal.
-As a result, he gains the power to travel through dimensions and create rifts that can act as small barriers.
+Derek James is a Puerto Rican high school student who gains the ability to create interdimensional rifts after falling through a dimensional rift.
 Derek is best friends with a girl named Ernestine, and is unpopular in school, as well as adopted.

-A few months after Derek James acquires his powers, he is video recording his powers when he meets a being known as Tempus Fuginaut who accuses Derek of causing tears in reality.
-Derek escapes but he dislocates his shoulder, and he goes to his best friend Ernestine for help.
+A few months after Derek acquires his powers, he is video recording his powers when he meets a being known as Tempus Fuginaut who accuses Derek of causing tears in reality.
+Derek escapes, but dislocates his shoulder, and goes to his best friend Ernestine for help.
 Ernestine takes him to the hospital, where Derek's adoptive mother arrives worrying for him.
-Suddenly, a mentally unstable woman name Killspeed breaks out and kills several hospital staff members in order to take some money for her cancer.
+Suddenly, a mentally unstable woman named Killspeed breaks out and kills several hospital staff members to obtain money to treat her cancer.
 Derek puts his Sideways costume on and they fight, with Sideways defeating her.
 When the police arrive, Sideways uses his Rift abilities to teleport, but he accidentally severs Killspeed's arm.

 A few weeks later, Derek teams up with Hot Spot, a former Teen Titan, to take down a man named Replicant who can replicate superpowers.
 Replicant accidentally kills himself when he creates multiple rifts on top of his body, and Sideways gains popularity.
-In issue #5, Sideways is called out by a villain name Showman who gains power the more people are angry.
+In issue #5, Sideways is called out by a villain named Showman who gains power from others' anger.
 With quick thinking from Erin, she calms the audience, which allows Sideways to teleport Showman to a different location where he defeats him.
-In issue #6, Derek is overwhelmed with stress and doesn't talk to his adoptive mother, but finds out she was killed by people who were investigating him.

-In the final issues, Sideways manages to find out the people who killed his mother, and defeat most of them.
-In Young Justice #13, Derek joins the Young Justice team.
+Derek later takes revenge on the people who killed his adopted mother and joins Young Justice.

-Later his ability is instrumental in saving Black Adam at the Legion of Doom from Deathstroke's Dark Army, during the Dark Crisis event.